What is Branding?

 5. Be Consistent and Authentic

 Lastly, but very importantly, make sure every communication you send out in regards to your company is consistent and in line with the brand you have created.
-A confusing brand will deter rather than attract your audience.
+Confusing branding will deter rather than attract your audience.